MecatronicaUSB/uwimageproc/modules/videostrip/README.md

 # Project: uwimageproc
 # Module: videostrip

-Module that extracts frames from video for 2D mosaic or 3D model reconstruction.
-It estimates the overlap among frames by computing the homography matrix.
+Module for smart video frames extraction, useful for 2D mosaic or 3D model reconstruction.
+It estimates the overlap among frames by computing the homography matrix and intersecting frame boundaries.
 Current OpenCV 3.2 implementation uses GPU acceleration for feature detection and matching through CUDA library.
 The provided **cmake** file autodetect if CUDA is present, and enable GPU support.
+Current version supports only JPEG files as output, but further output file formats will be added soon.

 ## Getting Started

 ### Prerequisites